 In most people, the development of idiopathic intracranial hypertension cannot be traced to any particular event.
 In children, this disorder sometimes develops after corticosteroids are stopped or after children have taken large amounts of vitamin A or the antibiotic tetracycline.

 Idiopathic intracranial hypertension usually begins with a daily or almost daily headache.
 At first, the headache may be mild, but it varies in intensity and may become severe.
-The headache may be accompanied by nausea, double or blurred vision, and pulsating noises within the head (tinnitus).
+The headache may be accompanied by nausea, double or blurred vision, and pulsating noises within the head (called pulsatile tinnitus).
 A few people do not have any symptoms.

 Increased pressure within the skull may cause the optic nerve to swell near the eyeball—a condition called papilledema.
 Doctors can observe the swelling by looking at the back of the eye through an ophthalmoscope.

 The first sign of vision problems is loss of peripheral (side) vision.
+People may not notice this loss at first.
 As a result, people may bump into objects for no apparent reason.
-Late in the disorder, vision becomes blurred.
+Late in the disorder, vision becomes blurred, and people may quickly become blind.
 About 5% of people lose their vision, partially or completely, in one or both eyes.
-Once vision is lost, it may never return, even if the pressure around the brain is relieved.
+Once vision is lost, it usually does not return, even if the pressure around the brain is relieved.
 In some people, the disorder becomes chronic and progressively worse, increasing the risk of blindness.
-However, close monitoring of such people can prevent loss of vision.
+Doctors closely monitor and treat such people to prevent loss of vision.